MeetDalwadi/HandSpeak/Readme.md

 - Raj Patel

 All members contributed equally to the planning, development, and execution of the project.

-HandSpeak is a comprehensive platform designed to bridge the communication gap between the deaf/mute community and others through Sign Language.
-The system uses advanced Computer Vision and Deep Learning techniques to facilitate seamless communication.

 ## Problem
 Millions of deaf and mute individuals face **significant barriers** in daily communication due to the lack of widespread understanding of Sign Language.
 These challenges impact **education, employment, social interactions, and access to essential services**.
 Traditional methods like interpreters and written communication are not always accessible, creating **a gap in seamless communication** between the deaf/mute community and others.